cleverness/widget-css-classes/readme.txt

 3. Configure the settings under __Settings > Widget CSS Classes__
 4. Visit __Appearance > Widgets__ to add or change the custom classes and ids for a widget.
 5. Expand the appropriate widget in the desired sidebar.
 6. You'll see a field labeled __CSS Class__.
-Depending on your settings, this will be a text field or a drop-down field.
+Depending on your settings, this will be a text field and/or checkboxes.
 7. If you are using the text field you can enter multiple class names by separating them with a space.
 8. If you've enabled the id field, you will see a text field called __CSS ID__.